 10.30am – Harvest Festival in St Mary of Charity, Faversham’s parish church – Church Road and Church Street, Faversham.
 Come one, come all – celebrate the earth’s bounty!

-From 10.30am – the now famous Sausage Trail including last year’s winners MB Farms and Baldy’s Butchers … more details shortly.
+From 10.30am – the now famous Sausage Trail including last year’s winners MB Farms and Baldy’s Butchers … as well as Independent Trotters & Macknade Butcher.
 Find out about the history of the Sausage Trail here !

 MB Farms & Baldy Butchers will have their stalls outside their shops, Independent Trotters has a stall in the Market Place.
-In the Abbey Physic Community Garden, where Macknade master butcher, Roy Campbell, will be cooking this year’s Macknade Sausage – here’s John Fleming again talking about community involvement! £3.50 per person – tasting & voting for your favourite sausage !
+In the Abbey Physic Community Garden, Macknade master butcher, Roy Campbell, will be cooking this year’s Macknade Sausage – here’s John Fleming again talking about community involvement! £3.50 per person – tasting & voting for your favourite sausage !
 Reserve your tickets in advance!

 Also, the second day of the Ale Trail throughout the town – full details and ticket information can be found here

-12.30pm – 2.00pm – children are invited to bring along a parent to watch them make their Dream Pizza and share it – an opportunity to let your imagination run wild and eat it together. £4 per child sponsored by Morrisons in support of Faversham Foodbank – full details and ticket information can be found here
+12.30pm – 2.00pm – children are invited to bring along a parent to watch them make their Dream Pizza and share it – an opportunity to let your imagination run wild and eat it together. £4 per child sponsored by the Co-op in support of Faversham Foodbank – full details and ticket information can be found here

 3.30pm – Sausage Trail results in the Market Place

 6.30pm & 7.30pm – Gala Dinner with TasteFaversham at the Red Sails Restaurant